 Nothing out of the ordinary, really, another writer with utterly unimpressive work, which he rightly labels as “absolute bullocks keeping me at peace”.
-A cliché of a sort, one would say – aren’t all untalented struggling writers seeking for a coffee shop to sit in all day long and write about things nobody wants to read about?
+One would say a cliché of a sort – aren’t all untalented struggling writers seeking for a coffee shop to sit in all day long and write about things nobody wants to read about?

 He is right.
 He knows it.
 He has been doing this for years.
-And apart from his immediate family, a few close friends and on average 23.7 people read his short stories or essays.
+And apart from his immediate family, a few close friends and,23.7 people read his short stories or essays on average.
 He will never write a whole book, a novel pretty much like Salinger’s Catcher In The Rye.
 And that’s ok.

 Albeit his rather unstructured ways, pretty much like his semi-kept long beard, the writing was never meant to bring food to the table.
 There is something else he searches for every time he sits behind the keyboard.
 A peace of mind, an escape from reality, a fantasy…